The Bankrate promise

 Since unsecured loans are more risky for lenders, they usually come with lower maximum loan amounts.
 Depending on your financial situation, most lenders might allow you to borrow up to $50,000, and a few lenders might let you borrow up to $100,000 if you have a large income.
 Still, the loan amount may not be sufficient to cover the costs of the home improvements you have in mind.

-The loan amount will be based on your income, debt-to-income ratio and credit score.
+The loan amount will be based on your income, debt-to-income ratio (DTI) and credit score, which could prevent you from borrowing more than you can comfortably afford to repay.
 Taking out a larger loan may mean a larger monthly payment, depending on the repayment period.
 Use a personal loan calculator to estimate your monthly payments and determine if it works for your budget.

-If you have a lot more than $100,000 worth of equity in your home, you could potentially borrow more money with a home equity loan.
+If you have more than $100,000 worth of equity in your home, you could potentially borrow more money with a home equity loan.

 2. Loan terms are usually shorter.